VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Related Work

 \textbf{Large Vision-Language Models for Science.} The success of recent LVLMs~\cite{alayrac2022flamingo,liu2023visual,OpenAI_GPT4V_SystemCard_2023,chen2024internvl} has spurred interest in their application to scientific domains.
-Benchmarks such as CharXiv~\cite{wang2024charxiv}, SciFiBench~\cite{roberts2024scifibench}, and ChartX~\cite{he2024chartx} evaluate LVLMs' capabilities on scientific figures.
+Specialized models for chart understanding include MatCha~\cite{liu2023matcha}, which enhances visual pretraining with math reasoning, ChartLlama~\cite{han2023chartllama} for diverse chart tasks, and TinyChart~\cite{zhang2024tinychart}, which achieves strong performance with only 3B parameters through program-of-thought learning.
+Benchmarks such as CharXiv~\cite{wang2024charxiv}, SciFiBench~\cite{roberts2024scifibench}, ChartX~\cite{he2024chartx}, and MathVista~\cite{lu2023mathvista} evaluate LVLMs' capabilities on scientific figures and mathematical reasoning.
+Beyond scientific domains, general LVLM benchmarks such as MMBench~\cite{liu2024mmbench}, MME~\cite{fu2025mme}, and MMStar~\cite{chen2024we} evaluate broad multimodal capabilities.
 These evaluations consistently reveal a significant capability gap: while proprietary models demonstrate strong performance, open-source counterparts lag behind in scientific visual reasoning.
 Training datasets for SVQA remain limited in scale or quality.
-We address this by proposing a framework to construct large-scale, verified data.
+We propose a framework for constructing large-scale, verified data as one approach to help bridge this gap.